Student Briefing for Edinburgh Napier University

 University leadership initially identified up to 70 posts for reduction in August 2025.
 After voluntary redundancies were encouraged and accepted, the figure decreased substantially, yet 10–15 roles are expected to be cut in early 2026.
 Staff unions have raised concerns that compulsory redundancies are proceeding without published workload modelling or equality impact assessments, and despite core income streams remaining stable.

-Concerns centre not only on job losses, but on the absence of documented plans showing how remaining staff will absorb duties without detriment to students.
-Staff representatives argue the institution cannot demonstrate that teaching quality, assessment turnaround, supervision, or student support will be maintained with fewer people.
+Concerns centre not only on job losses, but on the absence of documented plans showing how remaining staff will absorb duties done by the staff who have left, without detriment to students.
+The EIS believes the institution cannot demonstrate that teaching quality, assessment turnaround, supervision, or student support will be maintained with fewer staff.

 “These job cuts are totally unnecessary and unjustified.
 Edinburgh Napier remains financially stable and has already seen a significant reduction through voluntary redundancy.
-If compulsory cuts go ahead without a transparent workload plan, students will inevitably feel the impact.”
+If compulsory redundancies go ahead students will inevitably feel the impact.”

 The EIS has stated that industrial action remains likely if compulsory redundancies continue without full disclosure of financial rationale, workload modelling or equality assessment.

 Staff and students are the heart of any university; ENU students and staff deserve the best experience of work and study.
-Please sign our petition and share.
+Please sign and share our petition.